Anna White

-Anna White (21 Jan.
-1831 – 16 Dec.
-1910) was a Shaker Eldress, social reformer, author, and hymn writer.
+Anna White (21 January 1831 – 16 December 1910) was a Shaker Eldress, social reformer, author, and hymnwriter.

 Biography

-Anna White born in Brooklyn, New York, the third daughter of five children of Robert White and Hannah (Gibbs) White.
+Anna White born on January 21, 1831, in Brooklyn, New York, the third daughter of five children of Robert and Hannah White (nee Gibbs).
 Her parents were both Quakers, her father having joined by marriage.
 One of her earliest memories was hearing anti-slavery lecturer Lucretia Mott speak, but she was disturbed when Mott was "abruptly silenced by the guardians of Quaker orthodoxy."
-She went to a Quaker school in Poughkeepsie, New York called Mansion Square Seminary, and had a strong social conscience influenced by both her faith and her parents.
+She went to a Quaker school in Poughkeepsie, New York, called Mansion Square Seminary, and had a strong social conscience influenced by both her faith and her parents.
+At seventeen, White learned the trade of tailoring, and helped her mother distribute alms from the Quakers to the poor of New York.